DrTall/beelint/README.md

 # beelint
 Verifies you are on track to succeed at your Beeminder goals.

 Beelint inspects your goals for "violations" which today means goals which are currently due on a day that is bad/wrong/inconvienent.
 For example, some goals are weekends only and some days you are on vacation.
-Beelint will complain about these problems and force you to fix them.
+Beelint will complain about these problems before you are actually having an eep! day, so you won't derail on your goals.

+Today Beelint offers two main violation types: day-of-week (`date_pattern`) and Google Calendar (`calendar_pattern`).
+Some examples of the capabilities can be found in `example_config`.

 ## Setup
 1. Clone this repo.